At a Glance

 Responsibilities

-- Provide personal care as she is still in nappies
+- Provide support with personal care as she currently uses nappies.

 #J-18808-Ljbffr